Spin Excitations and Flat Electronic Bands in a Cr-based Kagome Superconductor: Methods

 \subsection{ARPES measurements}

-ARPES experiments were performed at the MAESTRO beamline of the Advanced Light Source and beamlines 5-2 of the Stanford Synchrotron Radiation Lightsource.
-The MAESTRO beamline is equipped with a Scienta electron analyzer with home-designed deflector mode, with measurements taken under a beamspot of 10 x 10${\mu}m^2$.
-SSRL beamline 5-2 is equipped with a DA30 electron analyzer, and a beamspot of 50 x 10${\mu}m^2$ was used.
-The angular resolution was set to 0.1$^\circ$.
-The total energy resolution was set to 20 meV or better.
-All the samples were cleaved \textit{in-situ} at 10 K and all the measurements were conducted in ultra-high vacuum with a base pressure lower than 5 $\times$ 10$^{-11}$ Torr.
+ARPES experiments were performed at the MAESTRO beamline of the Advanced Light Source and beamline 5-2 of the Stanford Synchrotron Radiation Lightsource.
+The MAESTRO beamline is equipped with a Scienta electron analyzer in a home-designed deflector mode and used a beamspot of $10\times10\,\mu\mathrm{m}^2$.
+SSRL beamline 5-2 employs a DA30 electron analyzer with a $10\times30\,\mu\mathrm{m}^2$ beamspot.
+The angular resolution was set to $0.1^\circ$ and the total energy resolution to $\leq20\,$meV.
+All samples were cleaved \emph{in situ} at $10\,$K, and measurements were conducted in ultra-high vacuum (base pressure $<5\times10^{-11}\,$Torr).
+In figures, the error bars denote the standard errors $1\sigma$ in the fitted parameters, calculated as the square root of the diagonal elements of the covariance matrix returned by the least-squares fitting procedure.